Soyadrul/camera/README.md

 # Create a camera node

-Here you can find a guide on how to get a ROS2 Jazzy camera package on a Raspberry Pi 5 running Ubuntu 24.04 (ensure you have [ROS2 JAZZY](https://docs.ros.org/en/jazzy/) installed before following this guide).
+Here you can find a guide on how to get a ROS 2 camera package on a Raspberry Pi 5 running Ubuntu 24.04.

-If you need to install ROS2 Jazzy you can just copy paste the next command inside the Ubuntu terminal:
+To follow this guide you need to have ROS 2 Jazzy installed.
+To achieve this you can follow the [installation guide](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) or just copy and paste the next command on your Ubuntu terminal:
 ```bash
 wget https://raw.githubusercontent.com/Soyadrul/camera/refs/heads/main/install_ros2_jazzy_on_ubuntu_24.04.sh && bash install_ros2_jazzy_on_ubuntu_24.04.sh
 ```

+---

 Index:
 - [Build libcamera](#build-libcamera)